A well established national real estate developer is beginning operations in the upper midwest.

 The McKinsey Global Institute published "Reinventing Construction: A Route to Higher Productivity" in February 2017.

 Building in a Box(BiB) is an innovative design and construction concept that creates high-performance buildings.
-This product is a repeatable and scalable way to engage the greater, traditional design and construction industry.
+High-performance buildings are a repeatable and environmentally sustainable way to engage the traditional design and construction industry.